thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 Our application consists of three *.lua* files:

- - config.lua - configuration file, where we define custom configuration.
+ - config.lua - configuration file, where we define a custom configuration.
    You need to modify this file in order to setup your wifi network parameters and address of Thingsboard server.
    - your wifi network SSID - name of the wifi network.
    - your wifi network password - password to the network.
-   - thingsboard server ip - host where your thingsboard installation.
+   - thingsboard server IP - host of your thingsboard installation.
 Use "demo.thingsboard.io" if you are using [live demo](https://demo.thingsboard.io/) server.
    - thingsboard mqtt port - 1883 is the default value.
    - thingsboard access token - DHT11_DEMO_TOKEN is the default value that corresponds to pre-provisioned [demo account](/docs/samples/demo-account/#tenant-devices).